-Primary Sports Funding
+PE and Sports Funding

 St Matthew’s recognises the importance of sport to the health and well-being of pupils.
-Although very successful in sporting competitions (see our Sports Page), we are also keen to see all pupils develop a love for sporting activities so that they will continue to lead an active life as they grow into adulthood.
+Although very successful in sporting competitions (see our Sports page), we are also keen to see all pupils develop a love for sporting activities so that they will continue to lead an active life as they grow into adulthood.

-Primary Schools receive the PE and Sports funding based on the number of pupils in years 1 to 6.
+Primary schools receive the PE and Sports funding based on the number of pupils in Years 1 to 6.

 How we have spent our funding: